mhoelzer/practice-with-prototypes/README.md

 };
 ```

-You can now cdreate a player object and associate it with a DOM element:
+You can now create a player object and associate it with a DOM element:
 ```javascript
 const playerElement = document.getElementById("player");
 const playerTile = new ControllableTile(0, 0, "player");